thewca/wca-regulations/wca-regulations_2012.md

     - 2a2) meets the competition requirements, which must be clearly announced before the competition;
     - 2a3) is not suspended by WCA Board.
 - 2b) Competitors below the age of 18 must obtain consent from their parent(s)/guardian(s) to register and compete.
-- 2c) Competitors must provide all information required by the organization team (minimally comprising: name, country, date of birth, gender, contact information, selected events) for their registration to be considered complete.
+- 2c) Competitors must provide all information required by the organisation team (minimally comprising: name, country, date of birth, gender, contact information, selected events) for their registration to be considered complete.
     - 2c1) A competitor shall not be eligible to compete without a completed registration, as determined by the organisation team.
 - 2d) A competitor's name, country, gender, and competition results are considered public information.
-All other personal information is considered confidential, and may only be disclosed to outside organizations/persons with the consent of the competitor.
+All other personal information is considered confidential, and may only be disclosed to outside organisations/persons with the consent of the competitor.
 - 2e) Competitors must represent a country of which they hold citizenship.
 The WCA Delegate should verify citizenship standing by means of documents (e.g. a passport).
 If a competitor is found ineligible to represent the country under which they have registered, the competitor may be retroactively disqualified and/or suspended at the discretion of the WCA Board.
-    - 2e1a) The eligible countries are defined by Wikipedia List of sovereign states ("Internationally recognized sovereign states" and "Other states").
+    - 2e1a) The eligible countries are defined by Wikipedia List of sovereign states ("Internationally recognised sovereign states" and "Other states").
     - 2e2) Competitors with updates to their citizenship status may change their country of representation in their first competition of a calendar year.
 - 2f) Competitors must obey venue rules and conduct themselves in a manner considerate of others.
 - 2g) Competitors must remain quiet when inside the designated competition area.
 Talking is permitted, but must be kept at a reasonable level, and away from competitors who are actively competing.